ankitgin/awsredshift/README.md

 # Redshift Encryptor

 This script will help to encrypt an unencrypted Amazon Redshift cluster to an Encrypted cluster.
 As part of the script, it will copy your database (objects) from an unencrypted cluster Amazon Redshift to an encrypted Amazon Redshift cluster.
-User will need to create a fresh Amazon Redshift cluster with encryption enabled before executing the script which will be used as the destination.
+The user will need to create a fresh Amazon Redshift cluster with encryption enabled before executing the script which will be used as the destination.
 The script also gives an option to use the Simple Notification Service(SNS) to monitor the progress of the script.

 ## AWS Services involved in the script